lukaso/xpca/README.md

 As a one-off, clone _your_ version of the `xpca` project, and add _my_ version as one of its remotes:

-    git clone git@github.com:YOUR-GITHUB-USERNAME/xpca.git
+    cd ~/Workarea # or any other directory where you keep your projects... git clone git@github.com:YOUR-GITHUB-USERNAME/xpca.git
     cd xpca
     git remote add upstream git://github.com/pvdb/xpca.git